cgoncalves94/cgoncalves94/README.md

  # Hello, I'm Cesar! 👋

 ## About Me
-Highly motivated Software Engineer passionate about building innovative applications and contributing to real-world development.
+Passionate about building innovative applications and contributing to real-world development.

 ### What I'm up to:
 - 🎓 Wrapping up my bachelor's degree in Computer Science at Birkbeck University.